Helix AU Core

 • Active subscription to Helix

-• Partner system capable of generating valid FHIR resources
+• Your system is capable of generating valid FHIR resources

 • Understanding of AuthoringKey requirements